 - J.C.
 Flowers in its acquisition of a controlling interest in ELMC Group, LLC;

-- Leucadia National Corporation in the $10 billion combination of Spectrum Brands Holdings Inc. and HRG Group Inc. (f/k/a Harbinger Group Inc.) via a reverse stock split of HRG followed by a merger of Spectrum and HRG; its merger with Jefferies, its acquisition of Wiltel Corporation, its investment with Berkshire Hathaway in The FINOVA Group, as well as its sale of Colonial Penn Insurance Group's divisions to GE and Conseco;
+- Leucadia National Corporation in the $10 billion combination of Spectrum Brands Holdings Inc. and HRG Group Inc. (f/k/a Harbinger Group Inc.) via a reverse stock split of HRG followed by a merger of Spectrum and HRG; its merger with Jefferies; its acquisition of Wiltel Corporation; its investment with Berkshire Hathaway in The FINOVA Group; and its sale of Colonial Penn Insurance Group's divisions to GE and Conseco;

 - Thomas H. Lee Partners and inVentiv Health, Inc. (n/k/a Syneos Health, Inc.), in THL’s sale of a 50% interest in inVentiv to Advent International, valuing inVentiv at $3.8 billion;

 - The conversion of Empire Blue Cross into WellChoice Inc.; and

 Mr. Hoenig also has counseled debtors in chapter 11 proceedings, including Trump Entertainment, WorldCom Inc., Loral Space & Communications Corporation and Doctors Community Health Care.
 He is named among the leading “Bankruptcy Tax Specialists” in the nation’s major law firms by Turnarounds & Workouts magazine and is recognized for Tax and Nonprofit Organizations by Super Lawyers.